-- Assistance and mentorship from community members and volunteer race car drivers. - Teamwork, how to have fun as a team and show good sportsmanship. - Positive encouragement to build self-confidence. - Basic skills and tools required to maintain and race a go kart. - General racing procedures. - Fundraising opportunities to support our mission. - A fun, low cost entry level racing experience in a minimally performance enhanced go kart.
+- Assistance and mentorship from community members and volunteer race car drivers. - Teamwork, how to have fun as a team and show good sportsmanship. - Positive encouragement to build self-confidence. - Basic skills and tools required to maintain and race a go kart. - · General racing procedures. - Experience with volunteer opportunities to support our mission. - A fun, low cost entry level racing experience in a minimal performance go kart.